10 Tips for Completing Speech and Language Assessments Via Telepractice

 I remember how foreign it seemed to me at first.
 But evaluating via teletherapy is totally doable.
 You may even happily say, "See ya later!" to that well-loved stimulus book and "Hellooooo" to a much lighter (and cleaner) digital one.

 So let's dive into 10 tidbits to help demystify the world of telepractice assessment!

 1. Don’t get stuck in the mindset that assessment = standardized test.
-Depending on your state’s eligibility criteria or client’s insurance requirements, you may be able utilize multiple methods of assessment to determine the student’s communication abilities.
+Depending on your state’s eligibility criteria or client’s insurance requirements, you may be able to utilize multiple methods of assessment to determine the student’s communication abilities.
 In fact, you should!
-Remember that you can also use observation, a language sample, parent or teacher questionnaires, student interview, work samples, case history, checklists, and rubrics to get the information you need.
+Remember that you can also use observation, a language sample, parent or teacher questionnaires, student interviews, work samples, case history, checklists, and rubrics to get the information you need.

 2. If you plan to use a standardized assessment, check publisher websites and familiarize yourself with which assessments have a digital format.
 The three main publishers are Pearson, Western Psychological Services (WPS), and Pro-Ed. and some of them have offered free webinars on this topic.

 3. Whatever assessment you select, you may have given it a thousand times face to face, but administering via teletherapy is a whole new ballgame.
 Prior to the testing session, practice navigating the digital stimuli, screen sharing, and how you’ll access the verbal prompts that you'll be reading during the assessment.